programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 ```
 # first, we import the relevant modules from the NLTK library
 from nltk.sentiment.vader import SentimentIntensityAnalyzer

+# next, we initialize VADER so we can use it within our Python script
+sid = SentimentIntensityAnalyzer()

 # the variable 'message_text' now contains the text we will analyze.
 message_text = '''Like you, I am getting very frustrated with this process.
 I am genuinely trying to be as reasonable as possible.
 I am not trying to "hold up" the deal at the last minute.
 I'm afraid that I am being asked to take a fairly large leap of faith after this company (I don't mean the two of you -- I mean Enron) has screwed me and the people who work for me.'''